paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

 * * *

 1. Power on your VM once more.
 Verify the new space and drop into a parted shell.
-It will prompt your to allocate the new space, you will accept. *Note* again - in most situations you will NOT make multiple partitions and add them as separate physical volumes, it is more sensible to break them up on the logical volume instead.
+It will prompt you to allocate the new space, you will accept. *Note* again - in most situations you will NOT make multiple partitions and add them as separate physical volumes, it is more sensible to break them up on the logical volumes instead.
 The majority of the time where you would need to break up the partitions on the first layer and add them as separate PV's are when you would expand the disk, as we are doing here.
 The scheme we have laid out partitioning wise is purely for demonstration purposes.
 Ideally it would be as contiguous as possible.

     ```
     [terminal_blues@localhost ~]$ lsblk /dev/sdb